anttisalonen/progbook/rst/unix2.rst

 Note that bash tells you the PID of the newly started process when you start it on the background using &.

 Because a program can install a signal handler for SIGTERM, it's possible that sending SIGTERM to a program won't kill it.
-To force kill a program you need to send the signal SIGKILL (signal 9 as can be seen from the signal man page at "man 7 signal"):
+To force kill a program you need to send the signal SIGKILL:

 .. code-block:: bash

     $ cp -i big_file.tgz /mnt &
     [1] 23937
-    $ kill -9 23937
+    $ kill -KILL 23937
     $
     [1]+  Killed                  cp -i big_file.tgz /mnt
     $